KwanWMM/Projects/NLP Subject Based Banding Yahoo News Comments/README.md

 # NLP Project on Subject Based Banding/Streaming News
 This is a small project on web scraping and various NLP techniques.
-The objective is to apply several techniques such as sentiment analysis and topic modeling on comments on the recent news on streaming and subject based banding and discover insights from these techniques on local news.
+The objective is to apply several techniques such as sentiment analysis and topic modelling on comments on the recent news on streaming and subject based banding and discover insights from these techniques on local news.
 It is not meant for arguing for or against policy(ies).
 <br>
 <br>
 ## Data